Now the recipe is in a 20 minute cookbook, it probably takes me 30, as I generally don't rush too much.

 By doing this the flavours are more subtle, not so intense.
 My family love it with a lighter soy flavour.

 Shrimp paste and crispy fried shallots can be found in the Asian section of large supermarkets or Asian grocery stores.
+Shrimp paste although smells absolutely horrible raw, once cooked adds an amazing flavour to this dish.

 2 tablespoons peanut oil